feathers88/oceanographyforeveryone.com/README.md

 ###Acknowledgements

-Code by Andrew Thaler with help from Russell Neches.
+Code by Andrew Thaler with help from Russell Neches and Dominik Fretz.